scarpazza/battlecruiser/README.md

 ## Deliverables

-The M-122 keyboard (Part No. 1395660) uses an RJ45 connector and needs a USB adapter (Soarer's converter) to be used in contemporary PCs.
+The M122 keyboards come in multiple variants (more details in the next section), most of which employ connectors and protocols not supported by modern PCs.
+The most popular way to use these keyboards on contemporary PCs is via a USB adapter commonly known as Soarer's converter.
 Soarer's converters are inexpensive and easily available on eBay.

 I am posting: